America's First Federal Credit Union: History

 On July 22, 1936, a group of nineteen men founded Iron and Steel Workers Credit Union at United States Steel's Ensley Works facility.
 With a cigar box to hold its cash and only two types of transactions at first, America's First has grown to become the second largest credit union in the city of Birmingham and the third largest in the state of Alabama.

+In July 2024, America's First agreed to a five-year deal with Jacksonville State University for the naming rights of AmFirst Stadium in Jacksonville, Alabama.

 Services

 The credit union offers a variety of financial services to members: